sachinpjose/Self-driving-car/Behavioural Clonning/README.md

 # Script Details
-config.py : Configuration and HyperParameters for the model. model.py : Script for defining and training the model. load_data.py : Script for preprocessing and augmenting the image. drive.py : Script for driving the autonomous car in simulator.
+config.py : Configuration and HyperParameters for the model. <br>
+model.py : Script for defining and training the model. <br>
+load_data.py : Script for preprocessing and augmenting the image. <br>
+drive.py : Script for driving the autonomous car in simulator. <br>

 # Network architecture :